DataDog/dd-trace-py/docs/advanced_usage.rst

 PyTorch Profiling
 -----------------

-The PyTorch profiler can be used to trace CPU and GPU events that occur when running inference or training of a PyTorch model.
+The PyTorch profiler can be used to trace CPU and GPU events that occur when running inference or training on a PyTorch model.
-The PyTorch profiler as it's `typically used <https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html>`, will output a trace json file to local disk that can be loaded in a visualization tool like Tensorboard or Perfetto.
-With the dd-trace-py PyTorch profiler integration, we instrument the `profiler API <https://pytorch.org/docs/stable/_modules/torch/profiler/profiler.html>` to automatically export this data to Datadog for visualization without having to manually copy files between servers.
+The PyTorch profiler as it's `typically used <https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html>`__, will output a trace json file to

+local disk that can be loaded in a visualization tool like Tensorboard or Perfetto.
+With the dd-trace-py PyTorch profiler integration, we instrument the `profiler API <https://pytorch.org/docs/stable/_modules/torch/profiler/profiler.html>`__ to automatically export this data to Datadog for visualization without having to manually copy files between servers.

 The requirements for using this feature are:

 - must be using the `torch.profiler` module which was introduced in PyTorch version `1.8.1`.
 - must set the environment variable `DD_PROFILING_PYTORCH_ENABLED=true` and also enable our new exporter with the environment variable `DD_PROFILING_EXPORT_LIBDD_ENABLED=true`.